-Are you a child or young person who cares for a family member or dependent?
+Children or young people who care for a family member or dependent

 Sometimes referred to as young carers, a child or young person who cares is someone who spends time looking after a family member, a friend or another dependent by helping with tasks that they can no longer manage either because of illness or a disability.